The Bankrate promise

 Frequently asked questions

-The average cost of a full coverage insurance policy in New Hampshire is $1,275 per year, which is below the national average of $1,674 per year.
-Your specific rate will depend largely on factors unique to you, including your age, motor vehicle record and insurance-based credit score.
-If you have a hit-and-run on your record, rates can be up to 56% higher or more than the state average, depending on the insurer and your other personal factors.
+The average cost of a full coverage insurance policy in New Hampshire is $1,262 per year, which is below the national average of $2,014 per year.
+Your specific rate will depend largely on factors unique to you, including your age, motor vehicle record and insurance-based credit score (in most states).

 The best car insurance company is likely to be different for each driver and will depend on a number of factors.
 One way to find the best company for you is to gather quotes from at least three auto insurers to find the right balance of affordability, coverage or discount options, and customer service.